Bjorn-Strom/FSS/public/documentation/Static.md

 ## Philosophy

-Fss was originally designed with a CSS-in-JS mindset: "Build the styles in the web-app the user is using it".
+Fss was originally designed with a CSS-in-JS mindset: "Build the styles in the web-app as its being used".
 This system works really great when using Fable and Feliz or any type of JavaScript framework - but it starts having some issues if you want to use Giraffe or Falco.
 Additionally, you might not require such dynamism.
 CSS is pretty powerful now and maybe you just want to create some static CSS files instead.